lamnhan066/language_helper/README.md

 LanguageHelper.instance.initial(
     data: data,
     defaultCode: LanguageCodes.en, // Optional.
 Default is set to the first language of [data]
+    forceRebuild: true, // Rebuild all the widgets instead of only root widgets
     isDebug: true, // Print debug log.
 Default is set to false );
 ```